-Developing personas is not new, in fact they’re becoming less widely used and yet they’re a really practical way to ensure you’re targeting your audience in the most efficient way possible.
-What we all aim for is to find that less crowded route to our audience, the one where we may just gain exclusive access to the ears and eyes of importance to us.
+Developing personas for your customers is a real way to get competitive advantage but they’re often not given the priority treatment they deserve because of the time and effort involved, combined with ‘intuitive knowledge’ so why state the obvious (some clients may say).
+As content marketing and inbound marketing (using marketing technologies) continue to grow as marketing disciplines, personas are a really practical way to ensure you’re targeting your audience with the information they need most in the most timely and efficient way possible.
+As businesses, we all aim to find the most direct, less crowded route to our audience, the one where we may just gain exclusive access to the ears and eyes of importance to us.
 And the only way of doing this is to understand our audience as human beings.

 “A persona is a fictional character that communicates the primary characteristics of a group of users, identified and selected as a key target” seren.com cited by smartinsights.com

-While creating personas is typical practice for website design companies to better understand their particular website user, creating personas is also very useful to really nail a target audience definition and split it out into practical segments.
-It makes for better honing of any content generated and for placing that content where it will be actually discovered and appreciated.
+While creating personas was typical practice for website design companies to better understand their particular website user, creating personas has become an important marketing tool when planning marketing and advertising campaigns, particularly those online or centred around your website (if you’re using an inbound marketing methodology).
+It makes for better honing of any content generated and for placement of that content where it will be easily discovered and appreciated.

-Hubspot provides a checklist to start developing personas.
-You can also add a name and even a caricature, to really start to develop an empathy with that person, that group of people exhibiting similar characteristics.
+The B2B template encourages the use of a name and picture (this is typical, particularly with the online persona generators such as Hubspot) to really start to develop an empathy with that person or that group of people exhibiting similar characteristics.
 The deeper we come to know our audience – our customers – the more we (or our organisation) can differentiate simply by how we communicate with them.